 Dr. Kelly Weiner, MD is an otolaryngologist in Washington, DC specializing in otolaryngology (ear, nose, and throat).
 She graduated from Georgetown University School of Medicine in 2014 and has 11 years of experience.
 Dr. Kelly Weiner, MD is affiliated with MedStar Georgetown University Hospital, MedStar Health and MEDSTAR MEDICAL GROUP II LLC.

 Dr. Kelly Weiner, MD graduated from Georgetown University School of Medicine in 2014.
-She completed residency at Georgetown University Hospital.
-She is certified by the American Board of Otolaryngology - Head and Neck Surgery, Plastic Surgery Within the Head and Neck and has a state license in Maryland.
+She completed residency at Georgetown University Medical Center.
+She is certified by the American Board of Otolaryngology - Head and Neck Surgery, Otolaryngology - Head and Neck Surgery and has a state license in Maryland.

 Medical School: Georgetown University School of Medicine (2014)

-Board Certification: American Board of Otolaryngology - Head and Neck Surgery, Plastic Surgery Within the Head and Neck
+Board Certification: American Board of Otolaryngology - Head and Neck Surgery, Otolaryngology - Head and Neck Surgery

 Licensed In: Maryland